audy/stitch/README.md

  - Quality scores of the left (5') most read override those of the right (3') read.
  - Slow, despite threading.
- - Temporary files don't always get deleted, catching `KeyboardInterrupts` in `Pool()` is weird.
+ - Temporary files don't always get deleted, catching `KeyboardInterrupt`s in `Pool()` is weird.
 Apparently, this is a Python bug.

 ## Features